-In Pre-Nursery, Nursery and Reception, we follow the seven areas of learning of the official Early Years Foundation Stage (EYFS).
+In Pre-Nursery, Nursery and Reception, we cover the seven areas of learning outlined in the Early Years Foundation Stage (EYFS).

-However, we are allowed to develop that curriculum to suit the needs of our children, and reflect the Ardingly ethos.
-That means the best parts of the National Curriculum are combined with unique Ardingly experiences and learning.
+However, we develop that curriculum to suit the needs of our children, and reflect the Ardingly ethos.
+That means the best parts of the EYFS are combined with unique Ardingly experiences and learning.
 The result is the best possible progress for your child.

 We frame our learning opportunities around a theme or topic.
 These can be a few weeks long or span most of the term.
 This will depend on the children interests and the route they chose to follow them.

 The Pre-Nursery and Nursery staff plan an overview of the topic, often starting with a familiar book or author.
 This is on display on the notice board but also sent to parents attached to one of our weekly newsletters.